-Simply put, this restaurant has been one of our most excellent for a very long time now.
+Simply put, Cookshop has been one of NYC’s most excellent restaurants for a very long time now.
 We’ve been coming here for years, and it’s never been anything but delicious - not even once.
 The food is uncomplicated and as American as it gets, with all the menu items you’d expect to see at an American restaurant - pork chops, fish, roasted chicken, and brunch.
 There is no bad time to visit - even breakfast is solid here - and they also have a big outdoor space for the nine days in May and September that you can actually sit outside.
 Just know that it is nearly always busy, and you will wait for a table.

 Cookshop has a big wood burning oven, and when you have that kind of oven, sometimes you make pizza.
 Yes, this one is topped with ramps and therefore also the slightest bit of pretense, but it’s also pretty damn good.
 Order with confidence.